Bataween: Jewish and Christian quarter

 According to some accounts, construction in the Bataween area began after World War II when people started to move into the area, following the displacement caused by the 1941 Farhud massacre.
 At that time, Jews primarily resided in the Abu Saifin area.
 Bataween was originally farmland, planted with crops like lettuce, and the Jewish community sought refuge there after fleeing the violence.
 They moved to the area, known as Karrada Maryam, on the Karkh side of Baghdad, escaping the killings and finding protection from local farmers.
-In the early fifties of the last century, after the migration of Jews from Iraq, the Bataween neighbourhood lost many of the Baghdad Jewish families.
+In the early fifties of the last century, after the migration of Jews from Iraq, the Bataween neighborhood lost many of the Baghdad Jewish families.
 Tunis Street, near the White Palace, was relatively populated by Jewish families such as the Gitayat Salman, Sami and Meir brothers, in addition to the Qattan family, the lawyer Yaqoub Abdul Aziz, the Lawy and Bikhour families, and others.

 A local man named Abdul Ali, who lived in the nearby Sobna (or Karrada Maryam) area, helped in protecting the Jewish refugees.
 The land in this area was government property, but it was not sold for money.
 Instead, it was based on an acquisition system, where individuals could claim land by cultivating it.
 The price, if any, was minimal—just a few dirhams.
 The farmers who lived in Bataween, attracted by its proximity to the Tigris River, built homes for themselves using clay.
 As Jews arrived, they too settled in the area and began constructing homes.
 Years later, under the guardianship of Abdul-Ilah, a perforated brick factory (known as al-Muzraf) was imported, and the Jewish community was again at the forefront, establishing the first brick factories in the region.
 This neighborhood was also adorned with Christian churches and synagogues for the Armenians and one for the Jacobites in Tunis Street and others.
 The most beautiful thing that characterized this neighborhood was the good neighborliness and coexistence between the three religions.
-Over time, the neighbourhood turned into a commercial and industrial area, where shops and printing presses multiplied after the migration of the Jews in the late sixties.
+Over time, the neighborhood turned into a commercial and industrial area, where shops and printing presses multiplied after the migration of the Jews in the late sixties.